pierrevanhove/TwistedGriffithsDwork/README.md

 # Twisted Griffths-Dwork

-The repository contains the files for the following papers
+The repository contains supplementary files for the following paper

 [Algorithms for minimal Picard-Fuchs operators of Feynman integrals in general dimensions](XXX)